 Paper Modelling | Home Page | Links | What's New

 This model is a representation of the house and garden in Giverny (KML file), where Claude Monet lived from 1883 to his death in 1926.
-Giverny is a small town in the Normandy département of Eure, about 70 km north of Paris, situated on the junction of the rivers Seine and Epte.
-The garden as well as its neighbourhood were not just his home, but also the inspiration or indeed the direct model for many of Monet's paintings.
-The garden is well-preserved (though the footpath between the garden and the pond has become a veritable through road), and the house is now the seat of the Fondation Claude Monet.
+Giverny is a small town in the Normandy département of Eure, about 65 km north-west of Paris, near Vernon.
+The garden is situated very near the junction of the rivers Seine and Epte (a brook rather than a river, I'd say, just as Giverny is more of a village than a town).
+The garden as well as its neighbourhood were the inspiration or indeed the direct model for many of Monet's paintings.
+The house and garden are well-preserved (though the footpath between the garden and the pond has become a veritable through road), and the house is now the seat of the Fondation Claude Monet.

-There are many websites dedicated to the garden and house, many of which also give very good information about visiting the site; please looks them up yourself, looking for "visit monet garden giverny" in the search engine of your choice should bring many results.
+There are many websites dedicated to the garden and house, many of which also give very good information about visiting the site; please looks them up yourself.
+Looking for "visit monet garden giverny" in the search engine of your choice should bring many results.
 There is also a dedicated website that even has a plan of the actual garden.
-Below are some impressions of what the actual garden looks like today.
+Below are some impressions of what the garden looks like today.

-(Click image to show it in large size in a new window.)
+(Click image to show it in large size.)

 If you would like to build this model yourself, here are my experiences and thoughts:

 As the author of this page I take no expressed or implied responsibility for the content of external links; opinions expressed on such pages are not necessarily mine.
 The web space provider is not responsible for the contents of this page or any linked pages.

 , last change 2018-05-10